willsalazar5221/YSO_Python_Pipeline/recipes/data_format_pipeline.md

 >>>
 `df_gaia = flag_txt_file_Gaia(ugos_24um_file_name, spicy_gaia_match_csv_name, data_file_name)`

+where we define the following variables from the line:
-where "ugos_24um_file_name" is the file created in the pre-SED fitting process.
-We will resuse it from the IR run.
-Then, "spicy_gaia_match_csv_name" is the second csv file we created in `retrieving_target_YSOs` recipe under `With Gaia Dataset`.
-The "data_file_name" is simply the name you chose for the text file to run in the SED Fitter.
+- "ugos_24um_file_name" is the file created in the pre-SED fitting process.
+We will resuse it from the IR run
+- "spicy_gaia_match_csv_name" is the second csv file we created in `retrieving_target_YSOs` recipe under `With Gaia Dataset`
+- "data_file_name" is simply the name you chose for the text file to run in the SED Fitter.
 There is no need to add a .txt extension, however you may add it.
 It should not affect the SED fitting process.
 From here, you can use the file to run again in the SED Fitter.

 ## NEXT STEPS: